outintech/nbjc-app/README.md

   * Postgres
   * Redis

-- Install gems with `bundle install`
+- **Install gems with `bundle install`**
+  - Make sure the dependencies listed above are installed first to avoid errors when running `bundle install`
 - Check your local env setup with `config/local_env.yml.example`

 ### Start up the app